 Credit Facilities.
-As of March 31, 2011, we had a long term loan in the amount of approximately \$0.4 million bearing interest at the three month U.S. LIBOR rate plus 4% per annum.
-The loan is payable in eight quarterly installments during a period of three years beginning April 2010 and ending on January 2012.
-According to the loan agreement, in case of an "Exit Transaction," we will be required to pay to the bank an additional \$0.25 million if the sum received in a "Liquidity event" or the value of the company at an "IPO" is higher than \$100 million.
+As of September 30, 2011, we had a long term loan in the amount of approximately \$0.2 million bearing interest at the three month U.S. Dollar LIBOR rate plus 4% per annum.
+The loan is payable in eight quarterly installments during a period of three years that began in April 2010 and ends in January 2012.
+According to the loan agreement, in case of an "exit transaction," we will be required to pay to the bank an additional \$0.25 million if the sum received in a "liquidity event" or the value of the company in an "IPO" is higher than \$100 million.

 Convertible Loans.
-Prior to March 31, 2011, we had convertible loans with an aggregate principal amount outstanding of approximately \$1,580,000 that accrued interest at a rate of 8% per annum.
-On March 31, 2011, \$580,000 plus accrued interest converted into shares of common stock and warrants and the remaining principal in the amount of \$1,000,000 was due on May 15, 2011.
-We repaid this loan in full on May 12, 2011.
+Prior to September 30, 2011, we had a convertible loan with an aggregate principal amount outstanding of approximately \$1.58 million that bore 8% interest.
+Following the share exchange transactions on March 31, 2011, \$580,000 plus accrued interest converted into shares of our common stock.
+The remaining principle in the amount of \$1.0 million was repaid on May 15, 2011.

 Sales of Stock.
-During the first quarter of 2011, we issued an aggregate of 7,256,866 shares of common stock and warrants to purchase 3,227,000 shares of common stock for gross proceeds of approximately \$10.7 million.
+For the nine months ended September 30, 2011, we issued an aggregate of 9,415,145 shares of common stock and warrants to purchase 6,709,073 shares of common stock for gross proceeds of approximately \$12.0 million.